HeapSpace/heapcon/content/talks/animations-everywhere/_index.md

 title: "Animations Everywhere!"
 ---

+Animations and Transitions are an important UX aspect for any application.
+I'll be talking about how it has been part of our everyday experience that we have started to ignore.

-I will be talking about how to achieve Shared Element Transition for both iOS and Android using Javascript.
+I am looking to get into the details on how to implement Animations and Shared element transitions for both iOS and Android using Javascript.
+Will also get into the details on how the same concept can be used for other platforms as well.

-Will explain the advantages of having a smooth continuous experience.

-And since it's not straight forward to support true shared elements, I will explain how we can achieve this with a clever trick of smoke and mirror.